AylluAcademy-org/ayllu-iot/src/cardano/tests/keysClass_usage.md

     Find all the keys and address details in: ./priv/wallets/wallet01/wallet01.json
     ##################################

-All the keys will be store at './priv/wallets/<name_provided>
+All keys will be store at './priv/wallets/<name_provided>

 You can take a backup and delete the folder.
 Store your keys in a private location.
-This library does not keep any log or backup.
+The script does not keep any log or backup.

 > :warning: **Warning:** Your nmenomics are the most important piece of information and the ultimate way of recovering your keys.